Sponsored and Reimbursed Travel

 - A U.S. medical center, or

-- A U.S. research institute affiliated with an institution of higher learning.
+- A U.S. research institute affiliated with an US institution of higher education.

 When you disclose sponsored and reimbursed travel, you should provide the following information: